 As illustrated in the chart below, DUMAC has equaled or outperformed the 70/30 benchmark over rolling five-year periods.

 The 70/30 benchmark is most meaningful when applied over rolling periods of five years or more, which account for a more complete market cycle.

 Over three-year periods, DUMAC uses two benchmarks to compare investment performance relative to other endowments: the Cambridge Associates Universe, described above, and the NACUBO Endowment Universe.
 NACUBO is a much broader group than the Cambridge Associates Universe and is comprised of more than 600 colleges and universities.
 Over rolling three-year periods, DUMAC seeks to achieve performance in the top quartile of this group, and has done so for most periods.
 Over rolling 10-year periods, DUMAC has consistently placed in the top decile.

 Over a one-year horizon, DUMAC measures its actual allocation of investment exposures against target allocations articulated in its investment policy.
 DUMAC’s investment policy identifies target allocations for each driver of return as well as permissible levels of variation from these targets.

-For the year ending June 30, 2014, the LTP achieved a one-year return of 20.1%.
-During that time frame, the MSCI All Country World Index (which measures global equity markets) returned 23.0%, the Russell 3000 Index earned 25.2%, and the Barclays Capital Aggregate Index returned 4.4%.
+For the year ending June 30, 2015, the LTP achieved a one-year return of 4.4%.
+During that time frame, the MSCI All Country World Index (which measures global equity markets) returned 0.7%, and the Barclays Capital Aggregate Index earned 1.9%.